Skip to main content

 I use consultation in all of the schools I support with excellent feedback and changes made.

-If you're considering moving away from the Local Authority for your Educational Psychology services, then please get in touch to discuss the packages that I can offer your school.
+If you're considering moving away from the Local Authority for your Educational Psychology services or would like a bit more support this year than the Local Authority can provide, then please get in touch to discuss how I can support your school.

 ABC apple